Luke

 v11.
-The healing took place on ("midst" AV., Gk. "between") "the borderlands of Samaria and Galilee", NEB.
+The healing took place on "the borderlands of Samaria and Galilee", NEB.
 Luke has retained the geographical notes that went with this story while continuing with his overall theme of Jesus journeying to Jerusalem.

 v12-13.
 As Jesus is heading toward a village, he is spied by "ten men suffering from a virulent skin-disease", NJB, probably leprosy.
 The men are obviously gathered well away from the village.
-When they see Jesus they begin to shout out to him for mercy, for healing; they see in Jesus their only hope, and on him they rest.
-That is, they have faith in Jesus.
+When they see Jesus they begin to shout out to him for mercy, for healing.
+They see in Jesus their only hope, and on him they rest - they put their faith in Jesus.

 v14.
 Jesus tells them to have their condition inspected by the priests.
 This is proper practice, for they cannot return to their community and participate in its religious and cultural life unless they are declared free of their skin disease.
-Jesus actually tells them to go before they are actually healed, but as they head off, they are "cleansed".
-The command to "go" may be a test of faith, but is most likely just a practical directive; they have already expressed faith in asking.
+Jesus actually tells them to go before they are healed, but as they head off, they are "cleansed".
+The command to "go" may be a test of faith, but is most likely just a practical directive since they have already acted in faith by asking Jesus to heal them.

 v17-19.
 Jesus observes that the only one to return to him and give God thanks and praise is a "foreigner", an outcast of Israel.
-His faith has saved him ("saved" is better than "made well").
+In v19, many Bible translations have "your faith has made you well", but "your faith has saved you" carries the sense better.

 I remember taking a school Bible lesson on this passage.
-The prepared lesson took the standard moralizing line.
-I was to instruct the children that like the Samaritan, we must be thankful for the blessings God gives us.
+The prepared lesson took a standard moralizing line - we must be thankful for the blessings God gives us.
 If we want to be Jesus' friend we must be willing to come to him with a thankful heart.
 I wonder if a demand to be thankful could imply that salvation depends on thankfulness.
 Could a child make this link?
 In the end, the weight of this type of moral demand must inevitably condemn, even condemn the simple heart of a child.
 I fear such moralizing has led many a "little one" astray.

-The thanks and praise of the Samaritan was a natural response to the free and undeserved mercy of God which was his in Christ, just for the asking.
-He didn't earn the kindness of God.
-He just asked for it and it was freely given.
-He knew he couldn't earn it, he was an outcast, a Samaritan.
+The thanks and praise of the Samaritan was a natural response to the free and undeserved mercy of God which was his in Christ, a mercy just for the asking.
+The Samaritan didn't earn the kindness of God; he just asked for it and it was freely given.
+He knew he couldn't earn it, since he was an outcast, a Samaritan.
 So, having accepted God's grace, thanks and praise was his natural response.

 Yet, the thankfulness of the Samaritan is not the point of the story.
 The point of the story lies in the return of the Samaritan to Jesus, yes, a return to give thanks, but in particular, a return to Jesus.
 The story teaches a simple truth, faith saves us, or as Jesus said to the Samaritan, "your faith has saved you", but what type of faith?
 What type of faith can say to a mulberry tree, "be uprooted and planted in the sea" and it would obey us?
 Yes, a mustard seed faith, full of doubts, questions, hesitation, but still, what type of faith?
 Is it a thankful faith?
 No, not at all!
 The story of the thankful Samaritan makes the point that a saving faith is a faith in Jesus.
 How simple is that?